antistoopmode/antistoopmode.github.io/docs/hs2_stats.md

 ### Slow
 TODO:
 {: .label .label-red }
 - WHAT DOES SLOW DO?
-ONLY ENEMY MOVEMENT SPEED REUCTION OR ACTION SPEED?
+ONLY ENEMY MOVEMENT SPEED REDUCTION OR ACTION SPEED?
 - CAN IT BE TRIGGERED WITH BOTH ATTACKS AND SPELLS?

 ### (Incoming) Poison Duration